R. Sreelekha

-R. Sreelekha (born 25 December 1960) is an officer in the Indian Police Service and the first Lady Officer of the IPS from Kerala, India.
+R. Sreelekha (born 25 December 1960) is a former police officer in the Indian Police Service and BJP politician who was the first Lady Officer of the IPS from Kerala, India.
 Sreelekha is also an author and now running a successful YouTube channel- “Sasneham Sreelekha” (With Love, Sreelekha) to share her experiences as a police officer.
 She has also served as managing director for public sector organisations in Kerala.
 During her tenure in the CBI, she earned the nickname of 'Raid Sreelekha'.

 Early life and family

 Sreelekha was born on the Christmas day of 1960, as one of the daughters of Prof. N. Velayudhan Nair and B. Radhamma.
 Sreelekha's father Prof. N. Velayudhan Nair had fought the Second World War as a soldier in the Indian Army, on the side of the Allied Forces.
 Sreelekha is married to Dr. Sethunath, Prof. Paediatric Surgery, Medical College Hospital, Thiruvananthapuram and has one son, Gokul.

 Education

 Sreelekha completed her schooling from Government Higher Secondary School for Girls, Cotton Hill in Thiruvananthapuram where she was involved in various activities like music, drama, NCC and NSS.

 She then went on to complete her bachelor's degree in English Literature at the Government College for Women, Thiruvananthapuram.
 She then did her master's at the Institute of English in the University of Kerala.
 In 2005, while in service, she obtained an MBA in Human Resource Management from IGNOU.

 She was awarded the prestigious Chevening Fellowship by the Government of the United Kingdom and she undertook the fellowship studies in King's College, London, Sciences Po Paris, Edinburgh University, United Nations offices in Geneva and Oxford from September to December 2015.

 She also attended the Mid-Career Training Program at the London Business School and Metropolitan Police (Scotland Yard) in 2013.